Mambu Alternatives: An Honest Comparison for Lenders Who Want More Than an LMS

 This piece splits the evaluation into two distinct buyer problems, because they need different solutions.

 Mambu is the right choice when you need a cloud-native loan management system (LMS) or a BaaS infrastructure layer.
 It is not a decisioning platform.
-If your gap is credit policy automation, document extraction, or approval logic, Mambu won’t close it.
+If your gap is credit policy automation, document intelligence, or approval logic, Mambu won’t close it.
 In that case, you either layer a decisioning platform on top of Mambu (that’s where we fit), or you choose a full-stack alternative like Finflux or TurnKey Lender that bundles lighter decisioning with the LMS.
 Read on for the full breakdown.

 What Is Mambu Best At?